teknotus/libmaple/docs/source/unix-toolchain.rst

-You'll want to install a bunch of developer "basics" like :command:`make`, :command:`tar`, etc.  A good catch-all for these tools is the "build-essential" meta-package on most debian platforms: installing this fake package will pull in dozens of useful tools without bogging your system down too much. ``git-core`` is the name of the git package; `Git <http://git-scm.com/>`_ is a distributed code
+You'll want to install a bunch of developer "basics" like :command:`make`, :command:`tar`, etc.  A good catch-all for these tools is the "build-essential" meta-package on most Debian platforms: installing this fake package will pull in dozens of useful tools without bogging your system down too much. ``git-core`` is the name of the git package; `Git <http://git-scm.com/>`_ is a distributed code